 I don’t want to take away the day to talk about how some pharmaceutical companies are exploiting the orphan drug status for profitability but that is something clinicians should be aware of.

 Individuals who have been affected by rare diseases deserve the same level of care.
-It can be frustrating for patients and families to feel left out when their conditions are not well known or sometimes they end up being the educator for the clinicians.
+It can be frustrating for patients and families to feel left out when their conditions are not well known or sometimes they end up being the source of education for the clinicians.
 Although these diseases are rare and are not routinely taught in school, we should all take responsibilities to learn about them as we come across in our clinical work.

 To find out more information on rare diseases, check out the following link: